Can You Break Someone's Arm with an Armbar?

 There are a few popular armbar variations.
 But for the sake of simplicity, we’ll look at the most common armbar style in jiu-jitsu.
 Here are the four general steps you’ll need to take to complete this technique:

-Raise your hips to put pressure on the elbow joint
+Raise your hips, causing your pelvic bone to put pressure on the elbow joint.

-Armbars are one of the best submissions in jiu-jitsu, and they are available in multiple positions, such as mount and closed guard.
+Armbars are one of the best submissions in jiu-jitsu, and they are available in multiple positions, including mount and closed guard.
 They also rely on simple mechanics and a fundamental understanding of leverage.

-An armbar is a near-perfect example of a class one lever.
+In this case, an armbar is a near-perfect example of a class one lever.
 The easiest way to understand a class one lever is to imagine a seesaw.
-You can also consider class one levers to consist of:
+Like a seesaw, both class one levers (and armbars) include the following components:

 A beam (your opponent’s arm)